Print

 Description

-Spinach gratin is a rich and creamy side dish with a layer of crispy melty cheese on top.
-This fancy side is easy to make ahead and freezer-friendly.
+Creamed Spinach Gratin is a rich, cheesy, and creamy side dish with a layer of crispy, melty cheese on top.
+Easy to make ahead and perfect for holidays.

 Ingredients